 Development costs are capitalized as self-created intangible assets.
 Capitalization occurs when it is sufficiently likely that the completion of the intangible asset is technically feasible and that future surpluses arise from the marketing.
-MOBOTIX AG does not carry out any research.
+MOBOTIX AG and its subsidiaries do not carry out any research.